 What is a Good Click-Through Rate for SEO?

-The ultimate goal of any SEO?
+What’s the ultimate goal of any SEO?
 A high placement in the organic search results.

-How to Improve Your CTR:
+How to Improve it for SEO:

 - Put together a list of quality, competitive (but not too competitive) keywords